torrocus/blog/_posts/2020-07-11-special-github-repository.md

 I noticed that my friend's profile on GitHub looks different from mine.
 I took a closer look at this.
 It turned out that GitHub introduced a secret, special repository.
 For a special repository to be displayed in the user profile, two conditions must be met.

 ## The name of your special repository

 The message that appears on GitHub after discovering the secret looks something like this:

-> You found a secret! **USERNAME/USERNAME** is a ✨ _special_ ✨ repository that you can use to add a
+> You found a secret! **USERNAME/USERNAME** is a ✨ _special_ ✨ repository
-> `README.md` to your GitHub profile.
-Make sure it’s public and initialize it with a **README** to get
+> that you can use to add a `README.md` to your GitHub profile.
+> Make sure it’s public and initialize it with a **README** to get started.
-> started.

 To clarify, **USERNAME** is your GitHub username.
 Your secret GitHub repository has the same name.

 In my case, after entering my username as the repository name, the message looked exactly like this:

 ---

-You found a secret! **torrocus/torrocus** is a ✨ _special_ ✨ repository that you can use to add a `README.md` to your GitHub profile.
+You found a secret! **torrocus/torrocus** is a ✨ _special_ ✨ repository
+that you can use to add a `README.md` to your GitHub profile.
 Make sure it’s public and initialize it with a **README** to get started.

 ---

-### You found a secret!
+### You found a secret

 Because this is a secret, the above message appears if and only if the repository name is exactly as the GitHub username.